senlin/classic-editor-addon/README.md

 ### Why this addon?
 Isn't the purpose of the Classic Editor plugin to disable the new block editor?

+The Classic Editor plugin does not remove any of the frontend styling, even when one selects the option to disable the block editor.
+In terms of site optimisation that is not good practice.
-When it was released initially, the "Classic Editor" plugin, by Andrew Ozz and other "WordPress Contributors", didn't completely disable the new block editor without changing settings.
-Since version 0.0.4 it does, but it still comes with Settings.
-The "Classic Editor Plus" simply removes the block editor and all its styling from both frontend and backend.
+This "Classic Editor Plus" simply removes the block editor and all its styling from both frontend and backend and if your site uses WooCommerce, it also removes block styling related to that from the frontend.

 ### Do I still need the Classic Editor plugin on my site?